 If your contract is subject to a right of rescission, don't worry if you made a verbal promise, or agreed to a contract provision, waiving these rights.
 The right of rescission cannot be waived, regardless of what the contract says, or what a sales agent might have told you to the contrary.

-If you want out of a contract but there is no applicable rescission provision or law, or if the date for rescission has passed, your cancellation options are much more limited.
-You’ll need to hire an experienced attorney to look at the facts of the sale, and help determine the best course of action.
+If you want out of a timeshare contract but there is no applicable rescission provision or law, or if the date for rescission has passed, your cancellation options are more limited.
+You'll need to hire an experienced attorney to look at the facts of the sale, and help determine the best course of action.

-When providing the required notices, send copies of all documentation and keep the originals.
+When providing the required notice, send copies of all documentation and keep the originals.
 Once the seller officially acknowledges and accepts the cancellation, you can hand over any information or original documents requested.
 Because of the importance of meeting all the legal requirements for a valid rescission, you might wish to contact an experienced attorney for assistance.

 Upon receipt of an effective rescission, the seller must completely refund your purchase money.
 If you have effectively rescinded your contract, do not agree to pay any "penalty" or other amount requested or demanded by the seller without first obtaining advice from a qualified attorney.

-If you have the right to rescind, and follow all the proper procedures, you should be able to walk away from a regretful timeshare purchase with your money back, unencumbered by a property you didn’t want to begin with.
-And hopefully, next time you’ll think twice before agreeing to accept those tempting freebies!
+If you have the right to rescind, and follow all the proper procedures, you should be able to walk away from a regrettable timeshare purchase with your money back, unencumbered by a property you didn't want to begin with.
+And hopefully, next time you'll think twice before agreeing to accept those tempting freebies!